mia-platform/documentation/docs/runtime_suite/crud-service.md

 - **geo**: for geospatial search
 - **ttl**: is a special single-field indexes that CRUD can use to automatically remove documents from a collection after a certain amount of time

-The index can be unique.
-If set the value of the property must be unique in the collection.
+An example can be found on the [Mia Platform demo] website (https://preprod.baas.makeitapp.eu/swagger/.

+### CRUD Documentation

+API Portal

 ### Create